zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ## Goals are still the same

 Your business goals are still the same as in the manufacturing.
 It cares about delivering quality innovative solutions to the customer.
 This is typically measured in Lead Time and Cycle Time.
-Speed is everything, so how strange is it that some businesses do not actually measure these two variables.
-Also, I am not talking about speed of a single department getting from point A to B either, I am talking about getting from point A (customer commitment) to Z (customer receive their functionality) i.e. work traveling through the **entire** business.
+Lead Time is a customer centric metric, while Cycle Time is a internal process metric.
+Lead Time is everything, so how strange is it that some businesses do not actually measure these two variables.
+Also, I am not talking about speed of a single department getting from point A to B either.
+I am talking about getting from point A (customer commitment) to Z (customer receive their functionality).
+That is work traveling through the **entire** business.
 In this section we will these two variables and how they can help your business.

 ### Cycle Time
 Let's go back to the car manufacturing where I have mentioned Takt time.
 Cycle time is different to Takt time.
 Takt time tells you how much time you have to complete a discrete unit of work given amount of demand.
 Cycle Time tells you how much time you have used to perform a unit of work.
 Cycle time can be measured at every level, but what does that mean?